 We offer a full range of employment-based benefit products and services targeted primarily at employers, unions and public agencies with 50 to 1,000 employees, as well as select larger groups that meet our targeted pricing and underwriting parameters.
 Group's products include group medical stop-loss insurance sold to employer self-funded health plans; limited benefits medical insurance for employees not able to participate in a traditional health plan, such as part-time, seasonal and temporary workers; group life, accidental death and dismemberment insurance, and disability products.
 We purchase reinsurance coverage to limit our exposure to losses from our group medical stop-loss, life, short-term disability and long-term disability products.
-We retain group medical stop-loss risk up to \$1.0 million and life risk up to \$0.5 million, and reinsure the remainder.
-We reinsure 100% of our short-term and long-term disability risk, and 50% of our Group life risk.
+We retain group medical stop-loss risk up to \$1.0 million and reinsure the remainder.
+We reinsure 50% of our Group life risk and cap our liability at \$0.5 million.
+Our short-term and long-term disability risk is 100% reinsured.